 Your child's regular and prompt attendance at school is essential to her success.
-School begins promptly at 8:00 a.m.
-The time between 8:05-8:45 a.m. is vital for social development and settling in.
+School begins promptly at 7:30 a.m. starting with breakfast.
+The time between 7:30-8:00 a.m. is vital for social development and settling in.
 Most instructional activities are group oriented and involve interaction with classmates.
 Therefore, it is impossible to make up these crucial periods at home.
 Please view school as a priority and see that your child attends school every day, on time, with the exception of illness or emergency.